The Best (and Worst) Drinks to Keep You Hydrated

 We all know we’re supposed to drink lots of water.
 But that can be hard to do when water tastes so… Watery.
 Luckily, it’s possible to get hydration from a variety of drinks, but we have to be careful that we’re not having too much of the ones that dehydrate.

 That’s right: Some liquids actually encourage more water to leave your body.
 Plus a lot of tasty drinks include too much of things you’re looking to limit or cut out altogether, like sugar, carbs and a bunch of calories.
-Our list will help you determine which beverages are best for hydrating—and which to avoid.
+Our list will help you determine which are the best hydration drinks—and which beverages to avoid.
 (Find out more surprising health benefits of staying hydrated.)

 The Best Hydration Drinks

 Curious to see which beverages are the best for keeping enough fluid in you?
-The first three are hands-down your best hydrating choices; the rest are nice supplements.
+The first three are hands-down your best hydration drink choices; the rest are nice supplements.

 Surprised?
 Plain water is the best way to hydrate, no second guessing necessary.
 (Here’s what happens when you start drinking eight glasses of water a day.)

-Because it’s so much thicker than water, you might think that milk could dehydrate, but that’s not the case.
+Because it’s so much thicker than water, you might think that milk could dehydrate, but studies have repeatedly shown that’s not the case.
 In addition to calcium and vitamin D, milk contains protein to keep you fueled on even the hottest of days, another thing water can’t do.
 Milk: It’s not just for kids.
-(Think you’re milk intolerant?
-Lactose might not be the problem!)

-If it’s hard for you to drink plain water all day, infusing your water with fruit is a healthy way to add flavour without adding sugar.
+If it’s hard for you to drink plain water all day, infusing your water with fruit is a healthy way to add flavour without adding excess sugar.
 Our favourite combinations?
 Try adding lime and basil, or cucumber with mint.

 Fruit juice contains about 85 per cent water, which makes it super hydrating (just make sure you’re picking 100 per cent fruit juice).
 The vitamins within natural fruits are also healthy.
 Be mindful of the sugar content, though, as juices can be packed with added sugars, which can inhibit hydration.
 If you’re drinking a lot of fruit juice, water it down.